Porth Aligners & Invisalign

 Moving your teeth with plastic

 simplified guide on clear aligner therapy including Invisalign

 Dr. Rooz Khosravi provides orthodontic treatment with the clear Invisalign appliance and Porth Clear Aligners (in-house clear aligners).
 Porth clear aligners are designed and fabricated utilizing cutting edge technology driven by artificial inteligence.
 Porth clear aligners are the next generation alternative clear aligners.
 He is a clear aligner therapy expert and has deep understanding of how to move teeth using aligners.

-Dr. Rooz also lectures on the technology required for clear aligner therapy.
-He designed the Porth Clear Aligner system to provide a customized clear aligner experience directly to his patients.
+Porth Aligner system was designed to provide a customized clear aligner experience directly to our patients.

 What is Clear Aligner Therapy?

 Clear Aligner Therapy (CAT) is a method that orthodontists or dentists use to move your teeth into correct alignment with a series of computer designed clear plastic aligners.
 They are clear plastic trays that fit closely over the teeth, apply pressure on the teeth and slowly but steadily move them.

 The practice of moving teeth with plastic has existed for over 50 years.
 In 1971, Dr. Robert Ponitz demonstrated for the first time that teeth can be moved by an invisible retainer.
 Then, Zia Chishti and Kelsey Wirth used this concept and invented the clear Invisalign system – a computer-assisted approach that slowly moves teeth with a series of aligner trays.
 Each invisalign tray is specifically designed to move teeth closer to the desired final position and give you that perfectly aligned smile.

 Major reasons to pick clear aligners over traditional braces:

 - You are mainly driven by esthetics and are not interested in clear traditional braces